 The timing of filing on our product candidates is dependent on further pre-clinical, clinical and manufacturing success.
-We and/or our future partners, if any, cannot be sure that filing of an IND or IND amendment with the FDA, a clinical trial application with the competent authorities of European Union member states, a clinical trial application with the competent authorities will result in the FDA, the competent authorities of European Union member states, the competent authorities in Australia or any comparable regulatory authority allowing testing and clinical trials to begin, or that, once begun, issues will not arise that result in the suspension or termination of such clinical trials.
+We and/or our future partners, if any, cannot be sure that filing of an IND or IND amendment with the FDA, a clinical trial application with the competent authorities of European Union member states, a clinical trial application with the competent authorities in Australia or similar application with other comparable regulatory authorities will result in the FDA, the competent authorities of European Union member states, the competent authorities in Australia or any comparable regulatory authority allowing testing and clinical trials to begin, or that, once begun, issues will not arise that result in the suspension or termination of such clinical trials.
 Additionally, even if such regulatory authorities agree with the design and implementation of the clinical trials set forth in an IND, clinical trial application or similar applications, no assurance can be given that such regulatory authorities will not change their requirements in the future.